Non-locally modular regular types in classifiable theories: Appendix

 \subsection{$p$-simplicity and locally modular regular types}

-Let $p$ be any stationary regular type, which for convenience we take to be over $\emptyset$.
+Let $p$ be any (stationary) regular type, which for convenience we take to be over $\emptyset$.
 Consider $p(\C)$ the set of realizations of the type $p$, then $(p(\C),\cl_{fork})$ forms a homogeneous pre-geometry (see e.g., Chapter 7 of \cite{Pillay}), where $a\in\cl_{fork}(B)$ means that $a$ forks with $B$ over $\emptyset$.

-Now suppose that $M$ is an a-model, let $p|M$ denote the non-forking extension of $p$ to $S(M)$.
-Call a subset $X\subseteq p|M(\C)$ {\em closed} if whenever $a\in p(\C)$ does not fork over $M$, but $\nfg a M X$, then $a\in X$.
-Because of the van der Waerden axioms, closed sets $X$ come equipped with a dimension $\dim(X)$, which here is equal to the cardinality of a maximal $M$-independent subset $I\subseteq M$.
+Recall that a pre-geometry $(G,\cl)$ is {\em modular} if, for all closed sets $X,Y\subseteq G$ we have